-Our structural estimation relies on state-contingent annual profits, $\Pi_j(\Omega)$, which in turn depend on revenues and costs.
-We estimate ramping and O&M costs-including the expected of any year.

-value of the idiosyncratic component of ramping costs- using the approach in Borrero et al. (2023), and then calculate Π{jt} for every generator and year in the data.
+Our structural estimation relies on state-contingent annual profits, $\Pi_j(\Omega)$ , which in turn depend on revenues and costs.
+We estimate ramping and O&M costs-including the expected value of the idiosyncratic component of ramping costs- using the approach in Borrero et al. (2023), and then calculate $\Pi{jt}$ for every generator and year in the data.
 We allow ramping costs to vary by generator capacity bins.
 We then calculate each generator's annual profits as:

-We do not observe $\Pi_j(\Omega)$ for every generator j and potential market state Ω .
+We do not observe $\Pi_j(\Omega)$ for every generator j and potential market state $\Omega$ .
 We therefore predict generators' expected annual profits across their potential market states.
-We perform this prediction by calculating Π{jt} for each generator-year in our sample and then regressing it on gas fuel price, relative coal capacity, their interaction, and generator j's fixed characteristics, K_j and $heat_j$.
-By assuming this functional form for the impact of these characteristics on expected profits, we can interpolate-and potentially extrapolate-for our estimation and counterfactuals to states that we do not observe in the data.22 This allows us to avoid directly modeling hourly generation decisions and evaluating how they might change in counterfactuals.
-In addition, since our predicted profits are a function of our state, which includes aggregate moments, we assume that each firm in a given state believes that it will get the predicted profits, in expectation.
+We perform this prediction by calculating $\Pi{jt}$ for each generator-year in our sample and then regressing it on gas fuel price, relative coal capacity, their interaction, and generator j's fixed characteristics, $K_j$ and $heat_j$ .
+By assuming this functional form for the impact of these characteristics on expected profits, we can interpolate-and potentially extrapolate-for our estimation and counterfactuals to states that we do not observe in the data.
+This allows us to avoid directly modeling hourly generation decisions and evaluating how they might change in counterfactuals.
+In addition, since our predicted profits are a function of the state space (which includes aggregate market states), we assume that each firm in a given state believes that it will get the predicted profits, in expectation.
 Together, these assumptions are required for identification.

-We also want to understand how SO2 pollution would vary under counterfactual policy environments.
-We focus on SO2, since the value of MATS pollution reductions as calculated by the EPA (Environmental Protection Agency, 2011) is dominated by SO2 and, consistent with our measure of MATS compliance, reductions in other pollutants will likely be approximately proportional to SO2 reductions.
-For these simulations, we approximate a pollution surface with a similar regression to our profit regression, but where we use the log of annual pollution as the dependent variable.
+We also want to understand how $SO_2$ pollution would vary under counterfactual policy environments.
+We focus on $SO_2$ , since the value of MATS pollution reductions as calculated by the EPA (Environmental Protection Agency, 2011) is dominated by $SO_2$ and, consistent with our measure of MATS compliance, reductions in other pollutants will likely be approximately proportional to $SO_2$ reductions.
+For these simulations, we estimate a pollution surface with a similar regression to our profit regression, but where we use the log of annual pollution as the dependent variable.

-$^{^{22}}$ We have also investigated alternative specifications of this regression, such as a logged functional form, finding similar results.
+&lt;sup>22We have also investigated alternative specifications of this regression, such as a logged functional form, finding similar results.